 It is a common syndrome for people with bicuspid aortic valves to also develop an enlargement or an aneurysm in the aorta or aortic root.

-For an aneurysm greater than 4.5 cm, most of the regular insurance companies will decline.
+For an aneurysm greater than 4.5 cm, most of the regular insurance companies will decline or postpone until after it’s corrected with surgery.

 Bicuspid Valve With Complications Can Increase Cost

-Following are $250,000- 20 year term “range of cost” rates you can expect to pay if you have a bicuspid valve with moderate or worse regurgitation or stenosis or if you have an enlarged aorta (under 4.6 cm) and/or if you have other issues (i.e. overweight, high cholesterol, high blood pressure, etc.).
-These are monthly rates and are only estimates as the actual rate for which you qualify could be lower or higher:
+Following are $250,000- 20 year term rates you can expect to pay if you have a bicuspid valve with moderate or worse regurgitation or stenosis or if you have an enlarged aorta and/or if you have other issues (i.e. overweight, high cholesterol, high blood pressure, etc.).
+These are monthly rate estimates as the actual rate for which you qualify could be lower or higher:

 Age 30: $38- $49 $33- $42